dell/karavi-resiliency/docs/SUPPORTED_DRIVERS.md

 ## Unity Support

-The Unity support in Podmon has only begun recently as is not completed.
-Never-the-less, it is possible to test on a limited basis in the Tech.
+The Unity support in Karavil Resiliency has only begun recently as is not completed.
+Nevertheless, it is possible to test on a limited basis in the Tech.
 Preview:

 * Initially supports NFS and iSCSI protocols.
 (Fibrechannel is not supported yet.)
 * Array connectivity detection is implemented for iSCSI only.
 However detection times are slow (on the order of a minute or more.)